responsible-ai-collaborative/aiid/README.md

 ## Contact

-The AIID is a project of the Partnership on AI.
-For inquiries, you are encouraged to open an issue on this repository or visit the [production website](https://incidentdatabase.ai/).
-You can also email a human at github.readme@incidentdatabase.ai
+For inquiries, you are encouraged to open an issue on this repository or visit the [contact page](https://incidentdatabase.ai/contact).